Treatment Of Catheter Associated Urinary Tract Infection

 Urine Sampling

 Urine samples should be collected using sterile techniques to minimize contamination.
-In patients with indwelling catheters, the preferred method is to obtain a specimen from the catheter sampling port after cleansing it with an antiseptic solution.
+And in patients with indwelling catheters, the preferred method is to obtain a specimen from the catheter sampling port after cleansing it with an antiseptic solution.
 Urine should not be collected from the drainage bag, as it can be contaminated with bacteria.
 In patients who have recently had a catheter removed, a midstream clean-catch urine sample can be obtained.

 Laboratory Analysis

 Laboratory analysis of urine samples includes urinalysis and urine culture.
 Urinalysis involves examining the urine for the presence of white blood cells (WBCs), red blood cells (RBCs), and nitrites.
 The presence of WBCs and nitrites suggests a urinary tract infection.
-However, urinalysis alone is not sufficient to diagnose a CAUTI, as many catheterized patients have pyuria (WBCs in the urine) without infection.
+Still, urinalysis alone is not sufficient to diagnose a CAUTI, as many catheterized patients have pyuria (WBCs in the urine) without infection.

 Urine culture is the gold standard for diagnosing CAUTIs.
 It involves culturing the urine to identify the type and quantity of bacteria present.
 A urine culture is considered positive if it contains ≥103 CFU/mL of one or more bacterial species.
 The culture results also provide information on the antibiotic susceptibility of the bacteria, which is essential for guiding treatment decisions.